mozilla-services/autograph/docs/architecture.rst

 Autograph is written in Go because it is a clean and safe language, its crypto standard library is top-notch, and we have in-house expertise.

-Autograph exposes two functional routes (**/sign/data** and **/sign/hash**), plus a handful of technical ones.
+Autograph exposes three functional routes (**/sign/file**, **/sign/data** and **/sign/hash**), plus a handful of technical ones.
 When a request arrives, it is processed by a gorilla/mux router and sent to the signature handler.

-Due to the similarity of signing data and hashes, the same handler takes care of processing both requests.
+Due to the similarity of signing files, data and hashes, the same handler takes care of processing all requests.
 The handler verifies the hawk authentication token, passes the signing request to the identified signer, and returns the encoded signature back to the client.

 The authentication/authorization model is probably the most complex part of the autograph core.
 Clients are required to provide a Hawk authorization with payload